Writing is a very therapeutic and self-reflecting practice for me that allows me to learn a lot more about myself.

 - Respond back to non-urgent text messages in bulk at certain times of the day, such as in the afternoon or right before bed.

 - Give yourself a 48-hour time period to respond back to non-urgent text messages, and stick to it.
 If corporates can survive with that rule, so, too, can my friends, family, acquaintances and whoever else survive.

 - Don’t expect others to respond to me right away, either.
 Apply my rules to them as well.

 I find our texting culture a bit ridiculous.

 The entitlement we feel to people’s attention and emotional labour to be available and responsive 24/7 is very absurd.
 I feel truly grateful to the people in my life who have taught me that it is okay to respond to a text message in a few hours, days, or even months.

 I didn’t realize how unnecessary constant texting was until I got in touch with an old roommate, who is not exactly the texting type.
 Our communication began via email, and it was normal for us to respond back after a month or so, which made our communication genuine and through.
 I had time to respond, indefinitely, without feeling guilty or anxious, and that meant I responded when I genuinely had something I wanted to share back.

-This is my ideal way of communication, where there is something important that needs to be communicated, not communication for communication sake.
+My ideal way of communication is where there is something important that needs to be communicated, not communication for communication sake.